joomcode/e2ed/README.md

 `E2ED_DOCKER_CONCURRENCY`: the number of browser windows in which tests with the `e2ed-docker` command will run in parallel (5 by default).

+`E2ED_NAVIGATE_STABILIZATION_INTERVAL`: after navigating to the page, `e2ed` will wait until the page is stable for the specified time in milliseconds (2000 by default).

 ## License

 [MIT][license-url]